kyma-project/kyma/resources/application-connector/charts/connector-service/README.md

 - **requestLogging** is the flag for logging incoming requests.
 It is set to `False` by default.
 - **connectorServiceHost** isi the host under which this service is accessible.
 It is used for generating the URL.
 The default host is `cert-service.wormhole.cluster.kyma.cx`.
 - **appRegistryHost** the host under which the Application Registry is accessible.
 The default value is an empty string.
-- **eventsHost** the host under which the event service is accessible.
+- **eventsHost** the host under which the Event Service is accessible.
 The default value is an empty string.
 - **appsInfoURL** is the URL at which management information for Applications is available.
 If not provided, it is based on `connectorServiceHost`.
 - **runtimesInfoURL** is the URL at which management information for runtimes is available.
 If not provided, it is based on `connectorServiceHost`.
 - **group** is the group for which certificates are generated.
 If the chart does not provide a default value, you must specify it in the request header of the request sent to the token endpoint.